vicsejas/fastapi-with-tailwindcss/README.md

 ```

-### 6.- Create a new folder "styles" inside your tailwind folder
+### 6.- Create a new folder "styles" inside your tailwindcss folder

 Here we will be adding our custom styles, by creating a new file "styles.css" and adding the base directives